The Books of Jacob

 The Books of Jacob (Note: Full English title: The Books of Jacob, or: A Fantastic Journey Across Seven Borders, Five Languages, and Three Major Religions, Not Counting the Minor Sects.
 Told by the Dead, Supplemented by the Author, Drawing from a Range of Books, and Aided by Imagination, the Which Being the Greatest Natural Gift of Any Person.
 That the Wise Might Have It for a Record, That My Compatriots Reflect, Laypersons Gain Some Understanding, and Melancholy Souls Obtain Some Slight Enjoyment.)
 (Księgi Jakubowe (Note: Full title: Księgi Jakubowe albo Wielka podróż przez siedem granic, pięć języków i trzy duże religie, nie licząc tych małych.
 Opowiadana przez zmarłych, a przez autorkę dopełniona metodą koniektury, z wielu rozmaitych ksiąg zaczerpnięta, a także wspomożona imaginacją, która to jest największym naturalnym darem człowieka.
 Mądrym dla memoryału, kompatriotom dla refleksji, laikom dla nauki, melancholikom zaś dla rozrywki.)
 (Note: Full stylized title: KSIĘGI JAKUBOWE albo WIELKA PODRÓŻ przez siedem granic, pięć języków i trzy duże religie, nie licząc tych małych.
 Opowiadana przez ZMARŁYCH, a przez AUTORKĘ dopełniona metodą KONIEKTURY, z wielu rozmaitych KSIĄG zaczerpnięta, a także wspomożona IMAGINACJĄ, która to jest największym naturalnym DAREM człowieka.
 Mądrym dla Memoryału, Kompatriotom dla Refleksji, Laikom dla Nauki, Melancholikom zaś dla Rozrywki.)) is an epic historical novel by Olga Tokarczuk, published by Wydawnictwo Literackie in October 2014.
 It is Tokarczuk's ninth novel and is the product of extensive historical research, taking her seven years to write.

 The Books of Jacob is a 912-page novel divided into seven books.
 It begins in 1752 in Rohatyn and ends in Holocaust-era Korolówka.
 Its title subject is Jacob Frank, a Polish Jew who claimed to be the messiah.
 The novel combines dozens of third-person perspectives of those connected to Jacob Frank.

 Upon publication, it was an instant best-seller and won Poland's most prestigious literary prize, the Nike Award.
 By October 2015, the novel's circulation had reached 100,000 copies.
 When Tokarczuk was awarded the 2018 Nobel Prize in Literature, the Nobel Committee said that it was "very impressed" by The Books of Jacob.
 An English translation by Jennifer Croft was published by Fitzcarraldo Editions on 15 November 2021.
 Croft won a 2015 PEN/Heim Translation Fund Grant for The Books of Jacob.
 A US publication by Riverhead Books was released on 1 February 2022.

-Contents

-Plot

-The extensive historical novel is divided into seven books that illuminate the life of Jakob Frank and his followers from different perspectives.
-The story is set mainly in Podolia, in the borderland between present-day Poland and Ukraine, during the time of the First Polish Republic (1569-1795), the Kingdom of Galicia and Lodomeria (1772-1918), and the Principality of Moldavia (1359-1859).